osmandapp/osmandapp.github.io/website/api/messages/Readme.md

 "city" : "Minsk"
 ```

 **Language** - corresponds to 'lang' property.
-Contains selected in application or provided by platform two-letter codes of language.
+Contains selected in application or provided by platform two-letter codes of language. https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes
 ```
 "lang" : "uk"
+or
+"lang" : "ru, de, en"
 ```